 1/2 head medium-sized cabbage

-2 teaspoons Mitoku Virgin Sesame Oil
+2 teaspoons Mitoku Sesame Oil

 1 tablespoon plus 1 teaspoon Mitoku Umeboshi Paste or minced Umeboshi Plums.